Wheels of Justice

 Whether it’s in our annual Ain’t No Mountain High Enough! team ride, in small groups spread throughout the state on weekends, or solo riders simply reppin’ our colors, we mostly just have fun riding in the beautiful outdoors and enjoying the comradery that comes from riding with a common purpose.

 We raise money through the sale of team merchandise and through in-kind and cash donations from our many community partners.
 One of our partners, Utah-based DNA Cycling, has made its coveted BIO Fit jersey and Elite bib shorts (custom made in Italy) available to our members at a steeply discounted price to assist in our fundraising efforts.
-You can purchase a team kit by contacting us.
+You can purchase a team kit by visiting the DNA Store.

 What you can do to help.

 You can do a number of different things to help us make a difference:

 - Join the team!
 Membership in Wheels of Justice is absolutely free.

 - Rep’ our colors!
 DNA Cycling makes our team kits available to us below cost.
 All proceeds go to help the kids.
 Just wearing the kit helps make a difference by raising awareness of this important issue.

 - Donate!
 We gladly accept cash or in-kind donations.